 What if, as a Mom or a Dad, you are at your wit’s end with your child’s poor attention…the behaviors…your child’s seemingly intentional disregard to directions and others around them.
 Sometimes, there is a reason for these actions.
 They aren’t always intentional.
 They aren’t always ADHD related.
 They aren’t always the actions of a “bad kid”.

 Sometimes, there is an underlying reason for disorganization issues.
 There is a sensory component.
+It is sensory inattention that we are talking about.

 A child with sensory processing difficulties might have trouble blocking out lights, noises, and movements of others.
 They might drop their pencil and not even realize it.
 They might have difficulty with handwriting.
 They might bump into others in lines at school or bounce off the walls at home.
 Do these sound familiar?